 10. Nero (Made Men)

-The story is about a guy called Nero, the son of a mob boss, and a girl called Elle.
+The story is about a guy called Nero, the son of a mob boss, and a girl named Elle.
 She is pretty poor and works as a waitress after school to help pay for her tuition.
-One night when she’s finishing work, she witnesses a murder, and the mob boss decides to send his son to insert himself into his life and find out what he can about what she knows.
+One night, when she’s finishing work, she witnesses a murder, and the mob boss decides to send his son to insert himself into his life and find out what he can about what she knows.
 It’s so ridiculous.

 Author: Sarah Brianne